E3-JSI/er-nell/categorizER/readme.txt

 Parameter values are set to desired values by default.
 They enable easy control over the query load NELL sends to ER.
 If we find in future that ER is overloaded by NELL or NELL needs more data per query, we will communicate new parameter values.
 At the moment the script returns at most 3 concept suggestions with each at most 3 related events.

-LOGIN:
+APIKEY:
 ------
-Login information is needed since Event Registry limits the number of API requests.
+API key is needed since Event Registry limits the number of API requests.
 This way we can raise this limit for NELL.

 OUTPUT: